Nuclear power in the United Arab Emirates: Plant Decommissioning

+Future Nuclear Power Plans in the UAE

+The United Arab Emirates (UAE) has planned the addition of reactors in the Barakah facility in Abu Dhabi.
+As of 2023, the United Arab Emirates began talks with the South Korean Nuclear power contractor (KEPCO) Korea Hydro & Nuclear Power Co. to potentially develop two additional reactors to the existing four operational (APR 1400) reactors at the facility.
+The addition of two additional APR (1400) reactors project is estimated at $15.3 billion US dollars.

+In addition, the UAE's nuclear operator (ENEC) launched the ADVANCE program in November 2023 to maximize its full expertise in Nuclear development programs.
+This ADVANCE program is set to evaluate Small Modular Reactors (SMRs) and Advanced reactor technologies aimed at providing domestic and international energy solutions.

+Nuclear regulation

 The Policy of the United Arab Emirates on the Evaluation and Potential Development of Peaceful Nuclear Energy, otherwise known as the Nuclear Policy concluded that nuclear power emerged as a proven, environmentally promising and commercially competitive energy source compared to other options.

 The Nuclear Policy also emphasised the establishment of an independent, vigilant and effective regulatory body as being the cornerstone of a stable, credible, safe, and secure nuclear programme.

 The Federal Authority for Nuclear Regulation (FANR) was established on 24 September 2009 in accordance with the Federal Law by Decree No. 6 of 2009, Concerning the Peaceful Uses of Nuclear Energy, also known as the Nuclear Law.

 From its headquarters in Abu Dhabi, FANR regulates the nuclear sector in the UAE in line with the Nuclear Policy, international treaties such as the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), other agreements the UAE is a party to, and international best practices.

 The U.S.–UAE 123 Agreement for Peaceful Civilian Nuclear Energy Cooperation has allowed nuclear technology transfer from the United States of America, and has been called the 'gold standard' of such transfer agreements.

-Barakah nuclear power plant

-The Barakah nuclear power plant is United Arab Emirates's first nuclear power station.
-It began construction in 2012, and four APR-1400 nuclear reactors were planned to start operation successively between 2017 and 2020.
-As of 19 August 2020, the first unit generated power to the UAE grid, and the total project was 94% complete.